Elsie Driggs: Career

 In 1929 Charles Daniel gave Driggs a one-woman show, which included one of her sleekest and most compelling paintings, Aeroplane, now in the collection of the Houston Museum of the Fine Arts.
 The inspiration for the painting came from Driggs' first experience flying in 1928, when she traveled from Cleveland to Detroit by air. ("Elsie Driggs, following the spirit of the age, has gone up in the air," commented an Art News reviewer.
 Actually, Driggs went to Detroit to make studies from the Ford Motor Company's River Rouge Plant (Sheeler had preceded her there by a year).
 It was on this trip that she had made studies of a plane and sat next to the pilot on a shuttle trip from Cleveland to Detroit.
 This trip resulted in two Precisionist works, "Aeroplane" and "River Rouge."
 Unfortunately, Driggs' "River Rouge," a major Precisionist work, was lost in a fire.
 Of course, River Rouge became Sheeler's best-known theme.
 However Sheeler would later create his version of a plane, "Yankee Clipper", in 1939 (collection of the Rhode Island School of Design, Providence, Rhode Island).

-At the same time that Driggs exhibited her Precisionist machine age works at the Daniel Gallery, she was also creating a series of important plant forms, both in pastel and oil, for the same gallery.
+At the same time that Driggs exhibited her Precisionist machine age works at the Daniel Gallery, she was also creating a series depicting plant forms, both in pastel and oil, for the same gallery.
 In a group exhibition at the Daniel Gallery in 1924, "Chou" (collection of the Montclair Museum) a study of a cabbage, which was larger than life-sized, was displayed with works by Preston Dickenson, Andrew Dasburg and Thomas Hart Benton.
 The painting earned Driggs rave reviews by such prominent critics as Forbes Watson, who wrote," Elsie Driggs, a newcomer, is a distinct addition to the gallery's group, her painting of the spread out leaves of a cabbage being one of the most sensitive pieces of painting in the entire exhibition."
 Perhaps Driggs' finest plant form is "Cabbage" of 1927 (private collection), which depicts an uprooted American cabbage swirling in space.
 This work is slightly larger and more dynamic than "Chou."
 Here Driggs shows more interest in depicting the crinkly cabbage leaves with botanical accuracy.
 The abstract, brown and white shaded background recalls contemporaneous paintings by Georgia O'Keeffe, who Driggs was known to meet at least on one occasion.